Improving your gun shooting accuracy is a lifelong exercise, even master marksmen can stand to improve here and there.

 This can be difficult to control if you are smaller and don’t have a lot of upper body strength.

-The bottom line: be sure to practice with and use a weapon that fits your body type and size.
+The bottom line: Practice with and use a weapon that fits your body type and size.

 4. Determine Your Dominant Eye